Now I saw heaven opened, and behold, a white horse.

-Also a way to put His Word into our hearts is by memorizing verses, chapters, and even parts or whole books of the Bible — which will be our topic for Wednesday’s blog post.
+Also a way to put His Word into our hearts is by memorizing verses, chapters, and even parts or whole books of the Bible — which will be our topic for the follow up blog post.

 Grow in the grace and knowledge of the LORD and Savior Jesus Christ today.